XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Data: 1 byte - 0xFF Mute, 0-0dB -127: -127dB

-Checksum: 1 byte - Sum of bytes starting from frame header, result modulo 256
+Checksum: 1 byte - Byte-wise sum from frame header, modulo 256

 XU316 Returns

-- This command is used by MCU to set the current microphone recording volume to XU316
+- This command is used by MCU to set current microphone recording volume to XU316

 3.3.7 Switch MCLK (0x26)¶